Adam-it/cli-for-microsoft-365-extension/README.md

 # CLI for Microsoft 365 extension

 This extension provides functionalities that may be helpful when creating scripts using CLI for Microsoft 365.
 Currently the extension provides:
+- docs viewer inside vscode
+- samples gallery
 - snippets with all possible commands
 - syntax support
-- docs viewer inside vscode

 Please check [CLI for Microsoft 365 docs](https://pnp.github.io/cli-microsoft365/) for more information.

-## 🪄 Features
+## ✨ Features

 ### Docs